wieden-kennedy/autoscalebot/README.md

 Decision backends decide when to scale and what to scale to, based on the most recent set of responses.
 There are two included backends, ConsecutiveThresholdBackend and AverageThresholdBackend.
 Both share a common set of settings.

-### Common settings
+### BaseDecisionBackend

-All decision backends have these settings:
+The base class (and all other included backends) have these settings:

 #### MIN_PROCESSES